uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.2: Counting Words in Multiple Files Using a Slurm Job Array

 This example job script is designed to count the number of words in multiple files in parallel using a job array.
-Copy the following SLURM array job script to count the number of words in the five generated files in parallel.
-Save it as `word_count.job`.
-You will have to create a directory named `logs` to redirect the output and error files using,
+The input files are created using the script depicted in [Example 4.1](#example-41-slurm-array-job-for-line-by-line-word-count) Copy the following SLURM array job script to count the number of words in the five generated files in parallel.
+Save it as `file_word_count.job`.
+You will have to create a directory named `logs` to redirect the output and error files using the command:

 ```bash
 $mkdir logs